Privacy Policy

 5.2 Student Identification

 During an active grading run, ClassLens fetches each student's name and email address from the Google Classroom API so that the AI can address the student by their first name in feedback and so that, when the teacher enables email delivery of feedback, the message can be sent to the correct address.
 This information is held in server memory only for the duration of that grading call and is discarded when the call returns.
+During an active grading job, interim working data (including this roster information and per-submission results) may also transit our job cache encrypted with AES-256-GCM; it is deleted when the job completes and at the latest within 48 hours.

 In our persistent storage, students are referenced only by opaque Google Classroom identifiers.
 The opaque identifiers are used for matching graded work back to the correct student submission in Google Classroom and for preventing duplicate grading of the same submission.
 We do not write student names, email addresses, or any other personally identifiable information to our database.